iguananaut/iguananaut.net/content/pages/about.rst

 Prior to that I did some hacking for shady three-letter agencies.

-I live in Orsay, France with my wife `Céline`_ and our three cats.
-In my free time I like bullshitting the cats, learning languages, theoretical physics, and playing `Ingress`_ (ENL).
+I live in Orsay, France with my wife `Céline`_ and our two cats.
+In my free time I like playing with the cats, learning languages, theoretical physics, and playing `Ingress`_ (ENL).
 In the past I've also lived in Japan and Mexico, and have basic competence in Japanese and Spanish (French I'm still working on).
+My first name is Erik, but since I have come out as non-binary and transfemme I use my middle name Madison more often, but in the wild you will encounter both.
+Pronouns: they/them.

 Publications
 ------------